PREVIOUS: Truebill vs. Trim

 Is Robinhood Safe?

-I have had a Robinhood account since 2014 and I have made hundreds of trades, so I can assure you that Robinhood is definitely both legit and safe.
+I have had a Robinhood account since 2014 and I have made hundreds of trades, so I can assure you that Robinhood is definitely both legit and has the necessary policies (with federal regulations) to be a safe brokerage.
 I have never had a problem executing a trade.
 I have received the free stock Robinhood promised for opening an account and I have received more free stock for referring friends every year.

 And in terms of their platform’s reliability, I have seen the app down for probably about a total of 5-15 minutes a couple of times over the years.
 But I have also seen Facebook/Meta and Amazon down from time to time so I don’t think that is a reason for concern.